IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

   selector:
     app: cassandra
 ```
 For now, we don't need any load-balancing or proxying done in our sample app.
-We can create a headless service using the provided yaml file:
+We can create the headless service using the provided yaml file:
 ```bash
 $ kubectl create -f cassandra-service.yaml
 service "cassandra" created
 ```
 # 2. Create a Replication Controller
+Here is the Replication Controller description:
 ```yaml
 apiVersion: v1
 kind: ReplicationController